-

 Why Cuba is releasing 2,000 prisoners right now: The real reasons

-On April 2, 2026, the Cuban government announced it would pardon and release 2,010 prisoners — one of the biggest amnesties in the past 10 years, Reuters reported.
-Just hours later, emotional scenes unfolded outside prisons like La Lima in eastern Havana: families crying, hugging, and celebrating as loved ones walked free.
-The official line
+Last Updated on 14/04/2026 by TodayWhy Editorial On April 2, 2026, the Cuban government announced it would pardon and release 2,010 prisoners — one of the biggest amnesties in the past 10 years, Reuters reported.
+Just hours later, emotional scenes unfolded outside prisons like La Lima in eastern Havana: families crying, hugging, and celebrating as

 -